 What Is a Good Small Business Loan Interest Rate?

 The interest rate of a business loan typically varies due to factors such as the type of funding, loan amount, lender and borrower’s credit history.
 In general, bank business loans have some of the lowest interest rates available.
-However, bank loan application requirements are typically much more stringent than other types of business funding.
+However, bank loan application requirements are typically much more stringent than other types of small business funding.
 They may require a certain number of years in business, good business and personal credit scores, minimum annual revenue, extensive paperwork, and collateral, depending on the specific situation.
 Due to the rigorous loan and application requirements, not all small businesses qualify for this type of capital.

 Loans backed by the U.S. Small Business Administration (SBA) also feature low interest rates for small businesses since they’re federally guaranteed.
 This allows SBA-approved lenders to fund small businesses that may not otherwise qualify for a loan.